OpenHFT/RFC/Wire-Format-API/Binary/Binary-Wire-Format-API-0.1.md

 # First byte

-For short fields, the first byte denotes the type of the field, for small numbers the value is encoded in the later 4 bytes.
-For strings and fields the later 4 bytes denote the length of the preceeding data.
+For short fields, the first byte denotes the type of the field, for small numbers the value is encoded in the later 4 bits.
+For strings and fields the later 4 bits denote the length of the preceeding data.

 | comment                               | 7   | 6   | 5   | 4   | 3   | 2   | 1   | 0  |
 | ------------------------------------- | --- | --- | --- | --- | --- | --- | --- | ---|